gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

 complete description of this additional legality rule, see the description of the `Object_Size` attribute.

-At the implementation level, Esize stores the Object_Size and the RM_Size field stores the `Value_Size` (and hence the value of the `Size` attribute, which, as noted above, is equivalent to `Value_Size`).

 To get a feel for the difference, consider the following examples (note that in each case the base is `Short_Short_Integer` with a size of 8):